johnttaylor/pim/src/Cpl/TShell/Cmd/Arduino/README.txt

 /** @file */
-/** @namespace Cpl::TShell::Dac::Cmd::Arduino
+/** @namespace Cpl::TShell::Cmd::Arduino
 @htmlonly
 <pre>

-This namespace contains the implementation of DAC Shell commands that are specific to Arduino framework/system.
-The application is free to choose which commands to include in its DAC Shell.
+This namespace contains the implementation of TShell commands that are specific to Arduino framework/system.
+The application is free to choose which commands to include in its TShell.

 </pre>